skyvers/skyve-dev-guide/chapters/appendix.md

 **[⬆ back to top](#contents)**

 ## Changing the project URL context
-Normally, the project name will be the name of the war - which will be the context on the url for example `https://skyve.org/myApplication` where `myApplication` is also the name of the project.
+Normally, the project name will be the name of the `.war` - which will be the context on the URL for example `https://skyve.org/myApplication` where `myApplication` is also the name of the project.

+If you only need to change the base URL (for example, from `https://skyve.org/` to `https://myDomain.com/`), you can do this by specifiying the URL in the `.json` settings file.

 However if you need to change the project for a different URL context, like `https://skyve.org/tax_management`, then there's a few simple steps you need to take to make that work.

-1. Remove the project from your wildfly server (and ensure the myApplication.war is removed from the deployments area).
+1. Remove the project from your wildfly server (and ensure the `myApplication.war` is removed from the deployments area).

-2. Edit your pom.xml file to change the name of the war to be built:
+2. Edit the project `pom.xml` file to change the name of the `.war` to be built:

 change
 ```